riosengineer/Bicepify/bicep-examples/resource-derived-types/README.md

 > This example does not require a deployment.
 Rather showing that the intellisense now will autocomplete based on the derived type resource input.

 - Go to the `main.bicepparam` file
-- Select SKU param and press `cntrl+enter` to bring up the Bicep extensions autocomplete list.
+- Select SKU param and press `cntrl+space` to bring up the Bicep extensions autocomplete list.
 This list is being pulled from the resourceInput by the resource provider property.